 - 3.4.
-Examples of the above could include: - Safeguarding concerns, including sexual or physical abuse of children/or vulnerable young people or adults - Conduct which is an offence or a breach of law - Health and safety risks, including risks to the public as well as other employees - Unauthorised use of public funds - Negligence - Unauthorised disclosure of confidential information - Possible fraud and corruption - Deliberate concealment of the above matters - A breach of the contract procurement rules
+Examples of the above could include: - Safeguarding concerns, including sexual or physical abuse of children/or vulnerable young people or adults. - Conduct which is an offence or a breach of law. - Health and safety risks, including risks to the public as well as other employees. - Sexual harassment in the workplace. - Unauthorised use of public funds. - Negligence. - Unauthorised disclosure of confidential information. - Possible fraud and corruption. - Deliberate concealment of the above matters. - A breach of the contract procurement rules.